 The American Bar at The Savoy, London

 This London hotspot is rich in history, not only is it the longest surviving cocktail bar in London but its history of bartenders and historically famous customers make it one of the most renowned in the world.
 Churchill was a regular and kept his own private whiskey behind the bar.
 The most famous barman in the American Bar’s history, Harry Craddock, allegedly served the last legal drink in America before the prohibition, then took his skills overseas to serve at the Savoy.
-With “American-style” drinks flowing, surrounded by candid photographs of 60s and 70s stars like Elizabeth Taylor, David Bowie and Judy Garland, this hotel bar is sure to be a good time.
+With “American-style” drinks flowing, surrounded by candid photographs of 60s and 70s stars like Elizabeth Taylor, David Bowie and Judy Garland, this hotel with a bar is sure to be a good time.

 Rock Bar at Ayana Resort and Spa, Bali

-Set on a secluded limestone cliff, this bar will rock your world.
-The minimalist design of Rock Bar at Ayana Resort and Spa blends seamlessly with its stunning natural surroundings, creating a breathtaking ambiance.
+Set on a secluded limestone cliff, this hotel with a bar will rock your world.
+The minimalist design of Rock Bar at Ayana Resort and Spa seamlessly with its stunning natural surroundings, creating a breathtaking ambiance.
 As if the location wasn’t exciting enough, getting to the Rock Bar is an adventure in and of itself!
 You enter the bar on a cable car, enjoying the view as you ascend down the cliff.
 Sip on a cocktail and gaze across the Indian Ocean, dotted with traditional fishing boat lanterns.
 It will be an unforgettable night enjoying a world-class lineup of International DJs set up in a custom DJ booth carved right out of the cliff.

 St. Regis Bar and Drawing Room, Bangkok